Karna: Death

 The Karna-Arjuna final battle scene is a relief included in Mahabharata panels in many historic Hindu temples in India and in southeast Asia such as at the Angkor Wat.
 Above is the scene at the 12th-century Hoysaleswara Temple, Karnataka.
 (Note: For a discussion of the Angkor Wat reliefs related to the Mahabharata, see Silva-Vigier and Simson.)

 As the second last day of the war and Karna's day of death dawns, Karna asks Duryodhana to convince king Shalya to be his charioteer since he plans to kill Arjuna that day.
 The South Indian king considers it below his dignity to be a mere charioteer and starts insulting Karna, who retaliates with words.
 Duryodhana intervenes, praises both, presses Shalya to guide the chariot for the critical battle.
 Ultimately Shalya agrees.
 Since all previous commanders of Duryodhana had been killed, he anoints Karna as the senapati (commander of all his forces) for the first time.
 Karna and Shalya head into the battlefield together, though they keep insulting each other's abilities and intent, lack mutual devotion and teamwork.
 Together they reach Arjuna with Krishna.
 They battle that day, each showing his martial skills of attack as well as his ability to neutralize all weapons that reach their chariot.
-Then, the wheel of Karna's chariot gets stuck in the ground.
-Karna steps out of his chariot and is distracted while trying to unstick it.
-Arjuna – whose own son was killed by the Kauravas a day ago while he was trying to unstick his chariot's wheel – takes this moment to launch the fatal attack.
-Karna dies.
-(Note: The verses in sections 8.66–67 of the epic provide more details.
-For example, when the wheel gets stuck, Karna demands that Arjuna wait and fight the battle per the dharma code (rules of a "just war").
-However, Arjuna reminds Karna about the time Karna did not consider the dharma code when he abused and called for an assault on the helpless Draupadi by asking Dushasana to publicly disrobe her.
-Arjuna refuses Karna's request, claiming Karna should not be using double standards for others and for himself.)